andypiper/theindiebeat-gnome-ext/README.md

 ## Usage

 - Click on the catellite icon in the top panel to open the extension menu.
+- Switch between available channels from the Channels submenu.
+- Open the Bandwagon.fm or The Indie Beat websites from the menu.
+- When a track is playing:
   - Use the play/stop button to control playback.
   - Adjust the volume using the slider.
-- Switch between available channels from the Channels submenu.
   - Hover over the artist and album text for a floating copy button; click to copy to clipboard.
+  - Click on the View Artist Profile button to open the artist's profile on Bandwagon.fm.

 ## License